Exam stress and related topics: information and support

 Handle your brain with care

 If you overstress a bone, it may crack.
 If you overstress your brain, it may react with anxiety and depression.
 This can happen to anybody, but is particularly prevalent in university towns and has increased after the financial crises and again after the increase of tuition fees.
-It is also important to know that it hits many people worldwide (see WHO review).
+It is also important to know that it hits many people worldwide.
 This NHS website clarifies symptoms and offers an online self-assessment test.

-If you feel stuck, do not hesitate to contact the University Counselling Service, or to see a doctor in the Health Centre or in a surgery off-campus.
+If you feel stuck, do not hesitate to contact the University Counselling Service or Wellbeing and Student SupportLink opens in a new window or see your GP.
 Notify your personal tutor if your mood or energy levels are so low that you think your exam results may be affected.

 Perception